DhakshidMurali/DhakshidMurali/README.md

 ## 📝 Quick Intro

 - I am a Software Engineer with over 2+ years of experience.
-I like to know how to build smooth, easy-to-use front-end designs to performant, reliable backend systems.
+I'm interested in learning how to build smooth, easy-to-use front-end designs to performant, reliable backend systems.
 Currently, I'm a Software developer at IBM contributing to and supporting SaaS applications.

 ## 🎓 Education